pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

      - *potential* of each formulation.
      - *potential partners* of each of us.

 3. What seems to be unique here at us is, that voter votes for *what s/he wants*, not for propagator wants: Let's say, that the originating author has a "blog" post, describing several *Values*, *Objectives* and *Policies* in several sentences each.
-The evaluating voter comes then and marks just those sentences which he want to *comment and interpret"; s/he do so and if willing, s/he explicitly assess the *quoted range* by a number in interval of 0-1: completely disagree -- completely agree.
+The evaluating voter comes then and marks just those sentences which he want to *comment and interpret"; s/he do so and if willing, s/he explicitly assess the *quoted range* by a number in interval of $$0-1$$: completely disagree -- completely agree.

-### Filtering
+### Spectography / Filtering

 Our KB is organized as Semantic Wiki, with Sentence-oriented versioning, with several analysis and visualising extensions:

+1. 1$$st$$ of all, we do not put negative numbers in the assessment.
+In our *raw-view*, we can only *distance* ourself from a statement.
+By this view, we can make 1$$st$$ filter by masking unfilled relations by $$0.5$$.

 ## Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}